SioKCronin/bikesupply/README.md

 ## Business problem

-Bike sharing problems must reshuffle their supply to ensure bikes and docking stations are available throughout the day.
+Bike sharing programs reshuffle their supply to ensure bikes and docking stations are available throughout the day.
+This is typically carried out by a street team (and a mighty van).
+If it were possible to predict with some level of accuracy where bikes will be moving throughout the day, we could better optimize this reshuffling, especially during peak use times.

-In a perfect world, all bikes will arrive at the stations they are most needed in advance of their next renter needing them.
-However, the world is not yet perfect, and bike sharing companies must invest time and money on determining the best bike reshuffling protocols to ensure optimum supply at all stations.

 ## Model specs